 Orientation and Solar Design

-HEM's half-hourly solar calculation models direct and diffuse radiation using hourly weather data for the specific location.
-This makes orientation a genuine design lever:
+HEM's half-hourly solar calculation models direct and diffuse radiation using a standardised national weather year.
+This captures when solar gains arrive, keeping orientation a genuine design lever for real-world performance:

-- North-facing glazing contributes minimal solar gain but still loses heat — the penalty is more visible in HEM than in SAP
+- North-facing glazing contributes minimal solar gain but still loses heat, so large north-facing areas add little benefit

-- East/west glazing provides moderate solar gain but increases overheating risk in summer — HEM models this interaction with Part O requirements
+- East/west glazing provides moderate solar gain but increases overheating risk in summer, which is assessed separately under Part O (via the simplified method or dynamic thermal modelling)

 Thermal Bridges

-This makes junction detailing significantly more important.
+This makes evidencing junction detailing more important.
 Architects should target thermal bridge-free construction where possible, approaching Passivhaus-standard psi-values at all key junctions.
 Common focus areas include:

 - Wall-to-floor junctions